After graduating from university, I was thrown into the sea of adulthood.

 I knew I wasn’t the only one feeling this.

-If there’s anything this pandemic has brought us (besides that vicious virus, of course), it would be a wake-up call for some of us, questioning about our mortality and whether our time has been well spent.
+If there’s anything this pandemic has brought us (besides that vicious virus, of course), it would be a wake-up call for some of us, questioning our mortality and whether our time has been well spent.

 And since we spend the bulk of our lives working, that was naturally what was in question.